mik4el/cc1352-swim-thermo/software/rfWsnNode_CC1352R1_SWIMTHERMO_tirtos_ccs/README.md

 Features include:

-* Sleeps e.g. 10 minutes, then reads two LMT70 sensors and broadcasts and acks packets with two temperature values.
+* Sleeps e.g. 10s, then reads two LMT70 sensors and broadcasts and acks packets with two temperature values.
 * Low current sleep mode ~60uA with current board (should be possible to reach ~4uA with improved hardware design)

 ## Pinout